super-linter/super-linter/.automation/test/natural_language/README.md

 ## Additional Docs

-No Additional information is needed for this test case.
+This test case does not need any extra information.

 ## Good Test Cases

-The test cases denoted: `LANGUAGE_good_FILE.EXTENSION` are all valid, and should pass successfully when linted.
+The test cases denoted: `LANGUAGE_good_FILE.EXTENSION` are all valid, and should pass when linted.

-- **Note:** They are linted utilizing the default linter rules.
+- **Note:** They feed the linter utilizing the default rules.

 ## Bad Test Cases

 The test cases denoted: `LANGUAGE_bad_FILE.EXTENSION` are **NOT** valid, and should trigger errors when linted.

-- **Note:** They are linted utilizing the default linter rules.
+- **Note:** They feed the linter utilizing the default rules.
   {"mode":"full","isActive":false}